Pop Champagne: Critical reception

 "Pop Champagne" received mixed reviews from critics.
 VIBE magazine described "Pop Champagne", alongside "Arab Money" and "Jumping (Out the Window)", as representing Browz having "mastered the craft of creating mindless melodies that catch on".
 MTV News ranked the song #27 on their list of the top 28 commercially released hip-hop songs of the year.
 Ben Westhoff, writing for the Houston Press, said the song was one of the tracks on Pray IV Reign that showed off Jones's "hypnotic, breathy delivery".

 "Pop Champagne" was compared by multiple critics to Jones's 2006 hit single "We Fly High".
 Chris Ryan of Spin magazine said it was the only song on the album Pray IV Reign "that recall[ed] the balls-out hedonism" that "We Fly High" possessed, and David Jeffries of AllMusic called it a "club anthem".
 Chris Gaerig of PopMatters was far more negative, describing the song as "a shell of its predecessor, 'We Fly High'".
 He called the song's "listenability [...] near zero", referring to Browz's hook as "processed garble" and saying the song was worse off as a result of the lack of "[Jim Jones's] staple ad libbing".
 Jesse Cataldo of Slant Magazine called the song "remarkably anemic, nearly drowning in Auto-Tune, with a low-key shuffle beat that underlines the verses clashing with a more bombastic chorus".
 Kit Mackintosh, in a retrospective about technology in music, remarked that the song was "hard artifice as car crusher to the soul tradition, taking the voice [...] and flattening it into inhumanly rigid timbral geometrics", tying it to a larger trend of "human authenticity [being] automatised, and, ultimately, bastardised."

 Singer T-Pain, known for his use of the same Auto-Tune effect that is featured prominently in "Pop Champagne", criticized the song, saying Browz did not understand how to use Auto-Tune correctly.
 Browz responded to the criticism in an interview, saying "I [...] did the record two days after I got the [Auto-Tune] plugin, you know what I mean?
 [The track] was hot. [...]
 That's my philosophy: If something is hot, it's hot, something is not, it's not.
 The two would later reconcile and release a collaborative single, "All The Way", in 2013, with Ron Browz dismissing their brief conflict as part of the competitive nature of hip hop and "good for the game".

 Retrospectively, in a 2024 interview, Browz described the beat on "Pop Champagne" as the best he had ever created.

 Other remixes

-Barack Obama (pictured) is celebrated in a remix of "Pop Champagne".
+Barack Obama is celebrated in a remix of "Pop Champagne".

 In October 2008, another remix was released featuring Ludacris, Lil' Kim, and Swizz Beatz.